HiveMQ Data Governance Hub

 To eliminate the need for subscribing clients to perform resource-intensive validation, checks occur before your data reaches downstream devices or upstream services.

-Our data validation functionality lets your development teams use the HiveMQ broker to automatically enforce a data validation strategy of their own design (including fine-tuned control over how the broker handles incoming valid and invalid MQTT messages).
+Our validation functionality lets your development teams use the HiveMQ broker to automatically enforce data validation and behavior validation strategies of their own design (including fine-tuned control over how the broker handles incoming valid and invalid MQTT messages).

 {